Travel Tips & Practical Info

 14. Negotiating Everything (Even When There’s a Price Tag)

 That price?
 It’s a starting point for discussion.
-Cariocas can negotiate at street markets, with taxi drivers, sometimes even at chain stores.
+For Cariocas, negotiation is a game—a playful competition at street markets, with taxi drivers, and sometimes even at chain stores.
 It’s not about being cheap – it’s about the dance, the conversation, the relationship.

 15. The Late-Night Dinner Schedule

 Tourists eat at 7 PM and wonder why restaurants are empty.
 Cariocas eat at 10 PM or later.
 The city doesn’t really wake up until the sun goes down, and dinner at 9:30 PM is considered early.
+The late-night dining vibe is lively and full of energy, spilling over into Rio de Janeiro’s best bars and nightlife, with a festive atmosphere that truly captures the essence of carioca culture.
 Night owls, this is your paradise.

 16. Taking the “Geladinho” Seriously